zicat/tributary/doc/user_guide_config_detail.md

 source.s2.implement=netty
 ```

-We define two sources named s1 bind the channel named c1 and s2 bind the channel named c2 (How to define the channel
+Above are defined two sources named s1 and s2, in which s1 is bound to channel c1 and s2 is bound to channel c2, and their implementation is both using netty.
-will be introduced as below).

 The source must config the implement to get and parse data.

 Tributary provide the
 [SourceFactory](../tributary-source/src/main/java/org/zicat/tributary/source/SourceFactory.java)
-interface to develop special sources scenarios.
+interface that supports the development of specific sources scenarios.

-Tributary also provide the default implement
+Tributary also provides the default implementation
-[netty](../tributary-source/src/main/java/org/zicat/tributary/source/netty/DefaultNettySourceFactory.java) to receive data from the network, shows all
-params netty required as follows.
+[netty](../tributary-source/src/main/java/org/zicat/tributary/source/netty/DefaultNettySourceFactory.java), which supports receiving data from the network.
+The configuration parameters for Netty are as follows :

 ```properties
 source.s1.netty.port=8200